-- "Housing Investment Fund" and "Pool 2" refer to the same resource, which is described in Appendix A. - "Housing Affordability Fund" and "Pool 3" refer to the same resource, which is described in Appendix A. - The sum of the projections for the number of housing units or households assisted by individual programs during the plan period exceed the total number of households projected to be served across all programs.
-This occurs because some households or housing units will receive assistance from multiple programs to achieve needed affordability levels. - The projections for the number of households or units assisted generally are based on the average assistance per household or unit for the last five years, by program, adjusted for inflation and program trends and changes. - The funding levels described in the narratives are estimates of the amounts we expect to deploy in 2020-2021.
+- "Housing Investment Fund" and "Pool 2" refer to the same resource. - "Housing Affordability Fund" and "Pool 3" refer to the same resource. - The sum of the projections for the number of housing units or households assisted by individual programs during the plan period exceed the total number of households projected to be served across all programs.
+This occurs because some households or housing units will receive assistance from multiple programs to achieve needed affordability levels. - The projections for the number of households or units assisted generally are based on the average assistance per unit or per household for the last five years, by program, adjusted for inflation and program trends and changes. - The funding levels described in the narratives are estimates of the amounts we expect to deploy in 2020-2021.
 The number of households the Agency expects to serve with each funding source is an estimate, and the final numbers will depend on actual expenditures and will be reported in the annual Program Assessment Report. - "Program" is used broadly throughout the Affordable Housing Plan to refer to Minnesota Housing programs, initiatives, and activities.